Chris-Raddatz/ISYE-6740/README.md

 - Included a CPI plot over time to see how those values have increased within our time frame.

 ### Doing Currently
 - Updating the report with what I have so far.
+Also generated an elbow plot for the PCA decomposition.